Upcoming Meetings

 Our Goals

 The Diversity Workgroup was formed following the signing of the 2014 Chesapeake Bay Watershed Agreement and is tasked with meeting the Diversity Outcome: to identify stakeholder groups that are not currently represented in the leadership, decision-making, and implementation of conservation and restoration activities and create meaningful opportunities and programs to recruit and engage them in the Bay Program's efforts.
 This goal encompasses all dimensions of diversity, including race, ethnicity, socio-economic status, national origin, citizenship, religion, age, physical abilities, gender, sexual identity, and other factors.
 However, we are primarily focused on increasing the representation of those who have been traditionally excluded from the Chesapeake Bay environmental field.
-Our workgroup also leads efforts to incorporate diversity, equity, inclusion, and justice (DEIJ) into the implementation of other goals and outcomes in the Chesapeake Bay Watershed Agreement.
+Our workgroup also leads efforts to incorporate diversity, equity, inclusion, justice, and accessibility (DEIJA) into the implementation of other goals and outcomes in the Chesapeake Bay Watershed Agreement.

 Who We Are